maramahg/VentureCraft/README.md

 ## About

-Venture Craft is KFUPM's premier international deep-tech startup competition designed to inspire and empower emerging founders to reimagine how energy and technology operate - making sustainability a driver of innovation, not a constraint.
+Venture Craft is KFUPM's international deep-tech startup competition designed to inspire and empower emerging founders to reimagine how energy and technology operate - making sustainability a driver of innovation, not a constraint.

 ## Prerequisites